+More detail may be needed where candidates have been unsuccessful to help them understand where further work is required.
 The resubmission requirements should clearly indicate to the candidate whether they need to provide a complete resubmission or a supplementary statement of a defined word limit.
-If the candidate is unsuccessful on four or more PCS competencies, assessors should normally request a complete resubmission.
-The assessors are given discretion to request a full resubmission if fewer than four competencies were unsuccessful, if they feel this is more appropriate (for example, if the candidate is unsuccessful on 'core' competencies).
+If the candidate is unsuccessful on six or more PCS competencies, assessors should request a complete resubmission.
+The assessors are given discretion to request a full resubmission if fewer than six competencies were unsuccessful, if they feel this is more appropriate.
+If the candidate is unsuccessful on 'core' competencies a full resubmission may be requested, regardless of how many other competencies were deemed to be unsuccessful.

 For a full resubmission, the candidate will rework the outstanding competencies within the body of the original text, but cannot be reassessed on any of the competencies they were deemed successful in.

-If the candidate is unsuccessful on three competencies or fewer, assessors should normally request a supplementary statement of between 400-1,000 words.
-The minimum length of 400 words should be sufficient for the candidate to cover one competency (as well as setting the context), with an additional 300 words requested for the second and third competencies, if required, as shown below:
+If the candidate is unsuccessful on five competencies or fewer, assessors should normally request a supplementary statement of between 300-1,500 words.
+The minimum length of 300 words should be sufficient for the candidate to cover one competency (as well as setting the context), with an additional 300 words requested for each subsequent competency, if required, as shown below:

-Number of unsuccessful competencies Minimum type of resubmission
+Number of unsuccessful competencies Minimum word count for resubmission

-One 400 words supplementary statement
+One 300 words supplementary statement

-Тwo 700 words supplementary statement
+Two 600 words supplementary statement

-Three 1,000 words supplementary statement
+Three 900 words supplementary statement

+Four 1200 words supplementary statement

+Five 1500 words supplementary statement

-Four or more Complete resubmission
+Six or more Complete resubmission